No Car? – You Need Drivers License Insurance!

 FAQ: Can I drive my parents' car with Broad Form insurance?

-and you, if you are over 18 years old, that the lawyers will go after.
+and not you, that the lawyers will go after.
 If you are not on their policy, their insurance carrier would probably deny their claim, leaving them financially responsible for any and all damages done.

 FAQ: What states offer broad form insurance?